0x644BE25/Syrah/readme.md

 -   [Subread](https://subread.sourceforge.net/) (v2.0.2)

 **PATHS:** Syrah needs to know where to find the software you've installed.
 The auto-installer will do this for you, but for manual installation you'll need to provide it yourself.
 Create a file named `paths.txt` and add the path to each piece of software on its own line.
-Here's an example files.txt that is likely close to what you need:
+Here's an example `paths.txt` that is likely close to what you need:

 > /Users/myUsername/syrah_install_folder/samtools-1.20/bin \
 > /Users/myUsername/Library/Python/3.9/lib/python/site-packages \